March of Progress: Intention

 Contrary to appearances and some complaints, the original 1965 text of "The Road to Homo Sapiens" reveals an understanding of the fact that a linear presentation of a sequence of primate species, all in the direct line of human ancestors, would not be a correct interpretation.
 For example, the fourth of Zallinger's figures (Oreopithecus) is said to be "a likely side branch on man's family tree".
 Only the next figure (Ramapithecus) is described as "now thought by some experts to be the oldest of man's ancestors in a direct line" (something no longer considered likely).
 That implies that the first four primates are not to be considered actual human ancestors.
 Likewise, the seventh figure (Paranthropus) is said to be "an evolutionary dead end".
 In addition, the colored stripes, across the top of the figure, which indicate the age and duration of the various lineages clearly imply that there is no evidence of direct continuity between extinct and extant lineages and also, multiple lineages of the figured hominids occurred contemporaneously at several points in the history of the group.

 Reception

 The image has frequently been copied, modified, and parodied.

-It has been criticized as "unintentionally and wrongly" implying that "evolution is progressive".
+It has also been criticized as "unintentionally and wrongly" implying that "evolution is progressive".
 The image has been described as having a "visual logic" of linear progression.
 The Lancet called it "proverbial, much quoted or adapted, familiar to multitudes who have never seen its original version or heard of its maker".
 The image has become better-known than the science behind it.

 With regard to the way the illustration has been interpreted, the anthropologist and author of the section, F. Clark Howell, remarked: